pydanny/pydanny-event-notes/PyConPL2012/composability_through_multiple_inheritance.rst

         * cache_version is an field that tracks which cached version is being displayed

 * By composing his models on many projects via Abstract Models, he can test each reused abstract model extensively and repeatedly.

+QUESTION to ask: How?
+Why?
+The Django ORM fails in the diamond pattern.
+Even with Abstract base classes?